 Deep relaxation, better sleep, and a sense of peace

-Many clients report deep relaxation during and after sessions.
-This calm can make it easier to fall asleep and stay asleep.
+Many clients report deep relaxation during and after sessions, which can make it easier to fall and stay asleep.
+Sessions commonly run 45–90 minutes, giving enough time to unwind and settle into rest.

 Support for symptoms like pain and anxiety in some people